andugu/APA/README.md

 ## Execution
 The code is made as modular as possible, this enables us to separate different tasks and execute them independently.
 The proper way to execute the files is
 `prepare -> train -> results`, without parameters.
 Although we provide the trained models and the definitve history of those models, so you can spare the execution entirely.

 ## Authors
-Josep Maria Olivé
+Josep Maria Olivé <br>
 Pol Monroig